-Note: Attributes are per action item, and are not connected to action item templates.
-Therefore, you could have three different action items based upon the same action item template, each with its own unique attributes.
-On the other hand, all requests created from the current request template will use the attributes specified per action item.
+Note: Attributes are configured separately for each action item, and are not connected to action item types.
+Therefore, you can have three different action items of the same type, each with its own unique attributes configuration.
+On the other hand, all SRs created from a template use the attributes specified for each action item in that template.

 Edit action item attributes

-To edit attributes for an action item, click the Attributes button on that action item.
+To edit attributes for an action item, click Attributes in that action item.
 This opens the Attributes and Dependencies page.
 This page gives you a number of different options:

 Action item Attributes & Dependencies page